 Chase Ultimate Rewards

 Chase's points program is called Ultimate Rewards, and you can transfer these points to 14 airline and hotel partners.
-You also can redeem points with Pay Yourself Back, as a statement credit, or in the Chase travel portal — though this happens at different rates depending on which card you have.
-Some of the cards earning Ultimate Rewards include:
+You can also redeem points with Pay Yourself Back, as a statement credit, or in the Chase Travel portal — though this happens at different rates depending on which card you have.
+Some of the cards earning Ultimate Rewards points include:

 It's also possible to combine cash-back earnings with points if you have both types of cards, so you could earn Ultimate Rewards with these cards as well: